 One of the promising benefits of using a full spectrum hemp extract that is rich in CBD for allergies is how it is a powerful analgesic.
 The pain killing properties of the cannabis plant are well documented and can help reduce the sensation of itchiness and pain, while at the same time as reducing the inflammation that causes it.

 The benefit of using an oil tincture is the benefits of CBD and the other active compounds found in a full-spectrum hemp extract will be available throughout your pet’s body.

 This is the best way to get the most out of the immunomodulatory effects of CBD and help rebalance your pet’s ability to respond appropriately to outside threats that may not be so threatening after all.

 Our Ease tincture is specially formulated so that one full dropper is one standard dose.
-It also has the powerful synergistic benefits of turmeric and Boswellia extracts which are known for their anti-inflammatory properties.
+It also has the powerful synergistic benefits of turmeric and Frankincense extracts, which are known for their anti-inflammatory properties.

-For localized relief of acute allergy symptoms, there is nothing better than a topical CBD salve, like our Soothe salve.
 The skin is most often the first place allergy symptoms show up and the place where they feel the greatest discomfort.
+For localized relief of these acute allergy symptoms, there is nothing better than a topical CBD product, like our Soothe salve.

 By using a topical CBD salve for dogs, you can penetrate deep into the layers of their skin and provide relief from inflammation, pain and itchiness.

 Apply whenever you see a flare up happening and as needed until it goes away.
 It’s amazing to see how quickly it works and with the complimentary calming power of ginger and honey, it smells great too.